Table of Contents

 Users of all skill levels will appreciate its flexibility, while those with design experience can take full advantage of Divi’s robust design tools.

-To recap, here some WordPress pros and cons:
+To recap, here are some WordPress pros and cons:

 - Fast Loading Websites.
 WordPress is lightweight and fast—which means it takes less time to load, so people stay on your photography blog longer.